-The recently released lithium battery units from LG Chem may position the company as the industry leader in lithium based energy storage systems (ESS) for both residential and large scale commercial installations.
+The large range of stationary lithium battery systems from LG Chem has positioned the company as one of the industry leaders in solar energy storage systems (ESS) for both residential and larger commercial installations.

 See full specification sheet here

 LG chem have obviously been listening to solar installers and have been working with many inverter manufacturers to ensure there product is compatible and easily configured with almost all of the best and most popular hybrid and off-grid battery inverter/chargers on the market.

-Unlike the first Tesla Powerwall which was limited to two inverter types the range of compatible inverter brands (LV) now includes Selectronic, SMA, SolaX, Sungrow, Schneider, Ingeteam, GoodWe, Redback and Victron Energy and the higher voltage (HV) unit is compatible with SolarEdge and SMA, with more brands (using Canbus communication) expected to be added.
+Unlike the first Tesla Powerwall which was limited to two inverter types the range of compatible inverter brands for the RESU range (LV) now includes a huge range 48V hybrid and off-grid inverters.

 "LGC warrants and represents that the Product retains at least 60% of Nominal Energy for the either 10 years after the date of the initial installation or for a minimum Energy Throughput as per the table below (whichever comes first) when the battery system is operated under a normal use followed by the specification and the manual provided by LGC"